xtdb/xtdb/docs/implementation.md

 without order by, the result will then still be a set, but this is less intuitive as the order is then derived implicitly from the on disk indexes.

-Sorting could be made to use the on disk indexes directly to avoid a separate sort step, but there are several issues with this as it stands.
-The most important issue is that currently many values are hashed in the indexes, and won't respect the expected sort order of their Clojure types.
-See the code for more comments about this.